stud131/docs-monaca/content/products_guide/monaca_localkit/overview.en.md

 2. In this `Preferences` dialog, you can do the following settings:

-    -   `Working Directory`: specify a default location to store your local projects.
+    -   `Working Directory`: Specify a default location to store your local projects.
-    -   `Listening Port`: specify a port number to be used when pairing Monaca Localkit with Monaca Debugger.
+    -   `Listening Port`: Specify a port number to be used when pairing Monaca Localkit with Monaca Debugger.
-    -   `Proxy Server`: specify a proxy server.
+    -   `Proxy Server`: Specify a proxy server.
-    -   `Log Output`: specify where you want to store a log file.
+    -   `Log Output`: Specify where you want to store a log file.
+    -   `Language`: Specify a display language.
+    -   `Synchronize Changes`: Specify the download operation after closing remote windows (Remote Build and Settings) on the Preferences menu.
+    -   `Upload Option`: Specify whether it is needed to transpile project before uploading.

     {{<img src="/images/monaca_localkit/manual/overview/12.png">}}